 You have not truly lived until you’ve eating one of Jocelyn’s incredible cakes, from her James Street store.
 My sister-in-law and I eat these as our naughty treat, with a cup of tea and a good old-fashioned gossip.
 Not only do they look picture-perfect, the cakes here are full of flavour and deliciously moist.
 Yep, I said moist.
-My favourite is the Passionfruit Butter Cake because, passionfruit!
+My favourite is the Passionfruit Butter Cake because passionfruit!
 All the noms!
 Find Jocelyn’s Provisions here.

 5. Burgers from DA’Burger

 My favourite Brissie burgers happen at DA’Burger in New Farm.
-This small but mighty space serve up a great variety of burgers, each one bursting with flavour and made with love.
+This small but mighty space serves up a great variety of burgers, each one bursting with flavour and made with love.
 If you’re vegetarian, like me, you’ll love their range of veggie burgers too.
-Oh and the chips are something special.
+Oh, and the chips are something special.
 Go here on a sunny Sunday afternoon with friends for great burgers, tasty chips and ice cold beers in the afternoon sun.
 Bliss.
 Find DA’Burger here.